rattlehead93/DocumentPublisher/Readme.md

 ## Infrastructure

 To spin up the infrastructure for this project.
-First, cd into the `documents` folder. run the command below
+First, cd into the `DocumentPublisher` folder. run the command below

     docker-compose-up

-To perform the necessary migrations please cd into the  `documents` folder and run
+To perform the necessary migrations please cd into the  `DocumentPublisher` folder and run

     ./gradlew migrate
 This will create the required infrastructure for this project.